openedx-unsupported/edx-developer-docs/docs/all_development/contributing/security/preventing_xss.rst

 For a more in depth understanding of ``n`` filters, see :ref:`n Filter`.

-Determining the Context in Mako
+Determining the context in Mako
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most of the Mako template files are in an HTML context.
 That is why